leblancfg/autocrop/docs/cli.md

 autocrop portrait.jpg -o portrait-cropped.jpg
 autocrop portrait.jpg -o portrait-cropped.png
-autocrop portrait.jpg -o cropped/ autocrop portrait.jpg --verbose > portrait-cropped.jpg
+autocrop portrait.jpg -o cropped/ autocrop portrait.jpg -o portrait-cropped.jpg --json diagnostics.json
+autocrop portrait.jpg --json - > portrait-cropped.jpg
+autocrop portrait.jpg --verbose > portrait-cropped.jpg
 ```

 `--verbose` writes basic processing details and timings to stderr, including total, imports, read,
 process, and write time.
 YuNet is the built-in face detector; there is no detector-selection flag.

+`--json PATH` writes structured crop diagnostics to a file.
+Use `--json -` to
+write JSON diagnostics to stderr, which keeps stdout safe for cropped image
+bytes.
+Diagnostics include detector settings, detected face boxes, selected face
+index, crop rectangle before resize, requested and actual output dimensions,
+resize mode, image format, EXIF orientation handling, timings, and an error
+reason when no crop is produced.

+With `--json -`, stderr contains one JSON document, including errors and timings;
+`--verbose` does not add text outside that document.
+Exit status remains nonzero
+on failure.
+Argument errors also use JSON stderr, but do not write a diagnostics
+file. `--help` and `--version` remain plain text on stdout.

+The JSON path must differ from both image paths, including symlinks and hard
+links.
+Failure to write diagnostics returns a nonzero status, even if the image
+was written successfully.
+JSON files are replaced atomically.

 ## Shell-composed batch jobs